pjacekm/commandbox-mongodb/README.md

 ## Note
-"Work in Progress": at this stage the project code is usable but documentation and tests need to be created.
-Project structure, class/method names and basically anything can change.
-Stay tuned :)
+"Work in Progress": at this stage the project code is usable but more documentation is needed.

 ## Installation